nawal-ahmad/reading-notes/class-06.md

 ##### WHAT is an object?
 - a series of variables and functions that represent something
 - In the object the variables are known as properties and the functions are known as methods.
+- We can access the pobject properties in two ways:
+      1. Dotnotation
+      2. Bracketnotation

 ````````````````
   var user = {